brunokoga/pathfinder-markdown/prd_markdown/classes.md

 ## Multiclassing

 Instead of gaining the abilities granted by the next level in your character's current class, he can instead gain the 1st-level abilities of a new class, adding all of those abilities to his existing ones.
-This is known as âmulticlassing.â
+This is known as “multiclassing.”

 For example, let's say a 5th-level fighter decides to dabble in the arcane arts, and adds one level of wizard when he advances to 6th level.
 Such a character would have the powers and abilities of both a 5th-level fighter and a 1st-level wizard, but would still be considered a 6th-level character.
 (His class levels would be 5th and 1st, but his total character level is 6th.)
 He keeps all of his bonus feats gained from 5 levels of fighter, but can now also cast 1st-level spells and picks an arcane school.
 He adds all of the hit points, base attack bonuses, and saving throw bonuses from a 1st-level wizard on top of those gained from being a 5th-level fighter.